 - Organize a morning coffee office gathering

-- Introduce new employee to your existing employees
+- Introduce the new employee to your existing employees

 - Give your new employee a welcome package